nbarnabee/outreachy/README.md

 ## Room for Improvement

 I considered adding additional charts to the Dashboard page but ultimately decided to refocus on the Home page.
 I would also like to implement client side validation using the patterns given in the Toolhub API documentation.

+My CSS file is, frankly, a mess and could do with a refactoring.